HristoZA/arm-practicals/README.md

 # ARM Assembly Practicals

 This will serve as a walkthrough to the assembly practicals for CSC212.
+I am no expert on the subject, but hopefully this content will help with the new arm module.

-I have left out some of practicals 1's questions because they're very bad questions to ask at our skill level, but the others are all do-able.
+I have left out some of practicals 1's questions because they're very bad questions to ask at our skill level, but the others are all there.

 Some useful links